 A reimagined branding strategy is helping dilute stigmas to look thin and alleviating dangerous measures to do so.
 Because what is considered small for a woman may seem healthy, but not always.

-Truly, a woman wearing a size small can be equally healthy, or even not as healthy, as another wearing larger size clothes.
+Truly, a woman (or man) wearing a size small can be equally healthy, or even not as healthy, as another wearing larger size clothes.
 This is because genetics and other factors come into play with weight.